JinraeKim/ParametrisedConvexApproximators.jl/README.md

 ### Benchmark
+The benchmark result is reported in [3] using ParametrisedConvexApproximator.jl v0.1.1.
+The following benchmark result may be slightly different from the original paper.
 - Note: to avoid first-run latency due to JIT compilation of Julia, the elapsed times are obtained from second-run.
 The following result is from `main/basic.jl`.
 - Note: run on ADM Ryzen:tm: 9 5900X.
-- Note: the result may be slightly different from the original paper [3].

 - `n`: dimension of condition variable `x`
 - `m`: dimension of decision variable `u`